**This post contains affiliate links.**

 You might want to think about signing up if you’re interested.
 If you’re anything like me, those extra dollars saved by having the membership will give you more product in return and keep more in your wallet!

-Recieve 24% off retail price on all Young Living products after purchasing your first starter kit!
+Click here to recieve 24% off on all Young Living products!
+This link gives you access to your Premium Starter Kit (PSK) and membership.
 The kit comes with 12 oils; Lavender, Peppermint, Lemon, Citrus Fresh, Thieves, Digize, Frankincense, Copaiba, Panaway, Peace and Calming, Valor, and Stress Away.
 The kit also includes a gorgeous diffuser, a small spray bottle of Thieves cleaner, Thieves hand sanitizer, and samples of Ningxia Red (yummy antioxidant drink).
 This kit can replace your candles, cleaners, various things from your medicine cabinet, and some hygiene products.
+The PSK is the most bang for your buck.

 Honestly, Thieves cleaner is one of my absolute favorites from Young Living!
 It’s the most practical, most versatile product.